AlanYoon71/0L_Installation/README.md

            you can check catchup status and remained catchup time(estimated).
         7. Monitors TPS between network and local and automatically restarts validator if local speed drops significantly to prevent syncing stop.
+        8. If consensus and network block height stops, restarts after 2 hours, and if only the consensus stops, restarts immediately.